UMR-CNRS-7267/Metacongo_Paper/README.md

-# Creating html from krona file ...
+# Creating  an HTML report from the krona file ...

 $ ktImportText -o Metacongo_kaiju__ALL_RVDB.krona.html  Metacongo_kaiju__ALL_RVDB.krona